HolmesLab/holmeslab/docs/PCX/scan-session.md

 ### Before starting scan:
-Explain the emergency ball
-Explain we want to make them comfortable, cushions Explain the speaker– it’s like a radio, I can’t hear you when I talk Explain the scanner – it’s like an old camera
-Explain the head coil – it’s like a football helmet Explain MOVING FEET = HEAD MOVES

 Example script:
 *As a reminder, we’re using the scanner to take pictures of your brain, it is super important that you remain as still as possible while the scans are in progress; if you move too much, the images will be blurry and unusable.
 And of course, regular breathing and swallowing is totally fine.*